wormholelabs-xyz/example-messaging-endpoint/svm/programs/router/README.md

 ## Instructions

 1. `init_integrator_config`: Initialize integrator configuration
-2. `initialize_integrator_chain_transceivers`: Set up chain transceivers for an integrator on a specific chain
-3. `register_transceiver`: Register a new transceiver for an integrator
+2. `register_transceiver`: Register a new transceiver for an integrator
-4. `set_recv_transceiver`: Enable a receive transceiver for a specific chain
+3. `set_recv_transceiver`: Enable a receive transceiver for a specific chain.
+It initializes IntegratorChainConfig if it doesn't exist.
-5. `disable_recv_transceiver`: Disable a receive transceiver for a specific chain
+4. `disable_recv_transceiver`: Disable a receive transceiver for a specific chain
-6. `set_send_transceiver`: Enable a send transceiver for a specific chain
+5. `set_send_transceiver`: Enable a send transceiver for a specific chain.
+It initializes IntegratorChainConfig if it doesn't exist.
-7. `disable_send_transceiver`: Disable a send transceiver for a specific chain
+6. `disable_send_transceiver`: Disable a send transceiver for a specific chain
-8. `transfer_integrator_config_ownership`: Transfer ownership of the IntegratorConfig
+7. `update_admin`: Transfer admin of the IntegratorConfig

 ## Error Handling